ashok-cs/PSP/Unit IV.md

 ## 4.1.6 Aliasing

 If an object is referred by more than one variable name, it is aliased.
+> Assignment with lists does not make a copy.
+Instead, assignment makes the two variables point to the one list in memory.

 ```python
 >>> a = [1, 2, 3]
 >>> b = a